splunk-soar-connectors/slackbot/README.md

         @SOARbot get_container --tags tag1 tag2 tag3

-Running a **get_container** command will result in SlackBot sending either a list of containers or a set of information on one container to Slack.
+Running a **get_container** command will result in Slackbot sending either a list of containers or a set of information on one container to Slack.

 ### Listing Actions or Containers